lingding0/HottestTopicOnReddit/README.md

 # Sweet Reddit
 ======================================

-## Personalized Real-time Reddit topic suggestion
+## Personalized real-time reddit topic suggestion
 [www.leo-ding.com](http://www.leo-ding.com)

-Sweet Reddit is a tool to suggest personalized real time Reddit topics to users.
-The suggestion is based on users' commenting history using the following tecknologies:
+Sweet Reddit is a tool to suggest personalized real time reddit posts to users.
+The suggestion is based on users' commenting history using the following technologies:
 - Amazon S3
 - Apache Kafka 0.8.2.1
-- Spark
+- Apache Spark
-- Spark Streaming
+- Apache Spark Streaming
 - Apache Cassandra
 - Redis
 - Flask with D3, Bootstrap and Ajax

 # What Sweet Reddit Provides:
-Sweet Reddit permits users to find real-time Reddit topics that may best fit a user's personal preference.
-Besed on users historical comments, a list of suggestion will be provided to a user.
-Also, a user relationship graph is displayed for the user ID.
+Sweet Reddit permits users to find real-time reddit posts that may best fit a user's personal preference.
+Based on users historical comments, a list of suggestion will be provided to a user.
+Also, a user relationship graph is displayed centered by the user's ID.

 <p align="center">
   <img src="/images/screenShot.png" width="900"/>